KennethWussmann/simplelogin-client/README.md

   - [ ] Get messages received during reservation

 ## Getting started

+`simplelogin-client` works in most NodeJS versions and browsers, but may require a tweak when not used with NodeJS 18 or in outdated browsers.
+Check the [compatibility guide](./docs/faq.md#what-nodejs-version-and-browsers-are-supported).

 To start using this API client in your JS/TS projects: